- Our products

 Calculate your client’s potential Inheritance Tax liability in five easy steps.

-TIME:AIM uses our unique ‘smart passive’ approach in selecting companies listed on AIM for inclusion within the portfolios we create for investors.
-Designed to offer lower volatility returns than the AIM market, TIME:AIM will only target AIM listed companies that qualify for Business Property Relief (BPR).
+TIME:AIM uses our unique ‘smart passive’ approach to select companies listed on AIM for inclusion within the portfolios we create for investors.
+Designed to offer lower volatility returns than the AIM market, TIME:AIM will only target AIM listed companies that qualify for Business Relief (BR).

 We believe our service creates a robust portfolio that will allow investors the opportunity for significant growth potential and mitigation of their Inheritance Tax (IHT) liability after only two years.